KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 Knowage ships with two LDAP security connectors:

 * **LdapSecurityServiceSupplier**: a pure LDAP connector that authenticates every user using an LDAP server,
 * **ProfiledLdapSecurityServiceSupplier**: a mixed LDAP/internal connector that authenticates users using an LDAP server or the internal Knowage authentication system according to their profile information.
-More precisely, the choice of the system to be exaploited is based on the **auth_mode** profile attribute: if the user profile attribute **auth_mode** is defined and its value equals to ``internal`` for the user, then Knowage will use its internal authentication mechanism, otherwise it will try an LDAP authentication.
+More precisely, the choice of the system to be exploited is based on the **auth_mode** profile attribute: if the user profile attribute **auth_mode** is defined and its value equals to ``internal`` for the user, then Knowage will use its internal authentication mechanism, otherwise it will try an LDAP authentication.

 .. warning::
     The only way to maintain access to Knowage for **users not mapped onto LDAP** is to: